kubila/mycms/readme.md

-## Simple Blog with a CMS written iin Laravel and Vue
+## Simple Blog with a CMS written in Laravel and Vue